mdarshad1000/mdarshad1000.github.io/_projects/10_project.md

 ---
 layout: page
-title: blog 📝
+title: legal AI 🎓
-description: Personal Blog where I regularly publish articles on diverse topics.
-Previously served as my portfolio website as well.
+description: Web applciation that allows you to upload legal documents and understand them by conversing in a natural way.
-img: assets/img/personal.png
+img: assets/img/legal.jpeg
 importance: 4
-category: transitional
+category: latest
 ---

 Every project has a beautiful feature showcase page.